 Let me start with a quote by Louis Brandeis: “If we desire respect for the law, we must first make the law respectable”.
 This is like a repackaging of the popular statement that the way one is dressed determines how one is addressed.
 While western societies may be somewhat lax about showing respect, especially to older persons, in Africa, respect is king.
 In some settings, an older person can never be wrong, and would talk down any unfortunate younger person who dares point out flaws in actions or words.
 This addiction to respect, is in my view, one of the reasons why Nigeria is underdeveloped.

 Continue reading “When Constituted Authority Demands Respect”

 The Nigerian political sphere is characterized by intrigues and bizarre plots.
 In most of these political plots, the plight of the common Nigerian is hardly considered.
 It’s all about politics.
 One man removed petroleum subsidy, and fled back after intense opposition.
 Another claimed subsidy did not exist, yet paid huge sums as subsidy.
-Mr. Thomas … More There Was a Subsidy
+Mr. Thomas has now seen the light.
+He now agrees that there was a subsidy.
+Continue reading “There Was a Subsidy”

 In “The Zombie Survival Guide”, Max Brooks wrote, “Often a school is your best bet—perhaps not for education but certainly for protection from an undead attack”.
 Whereas some readers would interpret this as meaning schools are sanctuaries, safe from zombies, I see a different picture.
-Brook’s assertion is very true, especially with regards to Nigerian … More The Education of Zombies
+Brook’s assertion is very true, especially with regards to Nigerian tertiary schools.
+In case of a zombie attack in Nigeria, as a student, you would be very safe, being a zombie among zombies.
+Continue reading “The Education of Zombies”